gclluch/go-rtc-lib/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to go-rtc-lib, please see our contributing guidelines for more information.
+If you'd like to contribute to `go-rtc-lib`, please see our contributing guidelines for more information.

 ## License

-go-rtc-lib is released under the MIT License.
+`go-rtc-lib` is released under the MIT License.
 See the LICENSE file for more details.